sohanemon/play-wizard/README.md

 Ever wanted to control all your media players effortlessly with a single command or hotkey?
 With **Play-Wizard**, you can wave your wand and take command of playback across all your running media players—no scripting required!

+This program is inspired by OmniPause, which provided the foundational idea of managing multiple media players through a single interface.

 Enjoy a seamless and magical experience managing your media.

 ## **Dependencies**